maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 * **What it does:** Returns a factor to adjust the hold prediction probability.
 A value less than 1.0 makes holds harder to trigger, while a value greater than 1.0 makes them easier.
 * **How it works:**
-    * For predictions that return a probability (like `pth_predict_hold_...`), the result is multiplied by this factor.
+    * For prediction functions that return a probability (like `pth_predict_hold_...`), the result is multiplied by this factor.
 A result > 0.5 is considered a hold.
     * For the overlap time prediction (`pth_predict_min_overlap_for_hold_in_ms`), a longer overlap makes a hold *harder*.
 So, the time is multiplied by `(1 + (1 - factor))`.
 For example, a factor of `0.85` results in the overlap time being multiplied by `1.15`, requiring a longer overlap.
 * **Default behavior:** Returns `0.95` if the user bits equal `PTH_5H`, `0.9` for `PTH_10H`, and `0.85` for `PTH_15H`, thus making holds 5%, 10%, and 15% harder respectively.
 * **When to override:** To disable the default logic, or to implement custom logic for adjusting hold sensitivity based on the key, layer, or other states.